-All departmental internships earn a total of either 6 credits (320 hours of work) or 8 credits (420 hours of work) on a pass/no pass basis, with either two or four credits to apply toward the student's major (see the college course section, course 417, for the credits that apply toward the major).
-While participating in a six-or eight-credit-hour internship, the student may apply to take other regular or directed study courses under the supervision of one or more Northwestern faculty members for a maximum of 16-credit hours for the semester.
+All departmental internships earn from 2-12 credits on a pass/no pass basis, with either two or four credits to apply toward the student's major (see the college course section, course 417, for the credits that apply toward the major).
+The number of credits earned will be generally based on a scale of one credit for each 52.5 hours of work.
+While participating in an internship, the student may apply to take other regular or directed study courses under the supervision of one or more Northwestern faculty members for a maximum of 16-credit hours for the semester.